SEIDO-CLOUD/WebApiTemplate_branches/readme-azure1.txt

 5. You can now run the AppWebApi using you local docker SQL Server Run AppWebApi with or without debugger
-   Without debugger: Open a Terminal in folder AppGoodFriendsWebApi run: dotnet run -lp http
+   Without debugger: Open a Terminal in folder AppWebApi run: dotnet run -lp https

    Verify connections and setup with endpoint Admin/Info.
 Output should be {